Imagination Policy: Using Generative Point Cloud Models for Learning Manipulation Policies: Experiments

 \textbf{Training and Metrics.} We train our method with 1, 5, or 10 demonstrations and train the baselines with 10 demonstrations.
 All methods are evaluated on 25 unseen configurations and each evaluation is averaged over 3 evaluation seeds.
 We report the mean success rate of each method in Table~\ref{tab:3d_results}.
 Since some tasks are very complex, to measure the effects of path planning, we also report the performance of the key-frame formulation used by our method with poses from the expert demonstrations (Key-Frame Expert) as an upper bound on performance.

 \textbf{Results.} We report the results of all methods in Table~\ref{tab:3d_results}.
 Several conclusions can be drawn from Table~\ref{tab:3d_results}: 1) \ours{} significantly outperforms all baselines trained with 10 demos on all the tasks except \textit{Put-Plate}.
 It can also achieve over $90\%$ success rates in \textit{Phone-on-Base} and \textit{Stack-Wine}.
 2) For tasks with a high-precision requirement, e.g., \textit{Plug-Charger}, \textit{Insert-Knife} and \textit{Put-Roll}, \ours{} has a relatively high success rate while all the baselines fail to learn a good policy.
 3) \ours{} achieves better sample efficiency and demonstrates few-shot learning performance.
-With one or five demonstrations, it sometimes outperforms the baselines trained with 10 demonstrations, e.g., \ours{} achieves a $97.2\%$ success rate on \textit{Stack-Wine} trained with 5 demos while the best baseline can only achieve ${26.67\%}$.
-We believe this sample efficiency is due to the ability of equivariance to exploit the symmetry inherent in the generation.
+With one or five demonstrations, it sometimes outperforms the baselines trained with 10 demonstrations, e.g., \ours{} achieves a $97.2\%$ success rate on \textit{Stack-Wine} trained with 5 demos while the best baseline can only achieve ${32\%}$.
+We believe this sample efficiency is due to the models equivariance which allows it exploit the symmetry inherent in the generation task.
 In the end, our method underperforms one baseline in \textit{Put-Plate}.
-We hypothesize that the object in this task is symmetric and is hard to encode as distinguishable point features, which might result in wrong correspondences when estimating the rigid transformations.
+We hypothesize that the object in this task is symmetric and is hard to encode with distinguishable point features, which might result in wrong correspondences when estimating the rigid transformations. {Since many complex manipulation tasks can be decomposed as a sequence of single pick and place, we illustrate that our method can address long-horizon tasks in Appendix~\ref{long_horizon}.}